The full line up will be announced soon.

 23 September 2016, London

-Artificial intelligence and deep learning are powering interacting messaging services known as chatbots and conversational interfaces, to create deeper, more personalised one-to-one customer experiences, and natural language text conversations.
-The Chatbot Track will explore the technical advancements in deep learning, NLP and image classification to create conversational self-learning bots for messaging platforms, personalised advice, support and recommendations.
+AI & deep learning are powering interactive messaging services known as chatbots & virtual assistants, which use conversational interfaces to create deeper, more personalised one-to-one customer experiences.
+The Chatbot Track will explore the technical advancements in deep learning, NLP & predictive intelligence to create conversational self-learning bots for messaging platforms, healthcare, personalised services & more.